ChkKris/kottans-frontend/README.md

 4. [CSS Grid Layout](https://www.youtube.com/watch?v=GV92IdMGFfA&list=PLM6XATa8CAG5pXQrW_kDaeZb_uIAMNZIm) Before this tutorial, I was not familiar with Grid Layout.
 It got me interested and I want to try it in practice.

+- **fr** is a unit of length that allows you to create flexible tracks.
+It is not a unit in the usual sense, and therefore cannot be represented or combined with other types of units in calc() expressions.
+The total size of the fixed rows or columns is subtracted from the available space of the grid container.
+The remaining space is divided between rows and columns with flexible sizes in proportion to their ratio.

 - Grid container declaration options `grid` `inline-grid`

 - Explicit grid definition `grid-template-rows` `grid-template-columns` `grid-template` `grid-template-areas`